IOTechSystems/xrt-examples/AzureSphere/docs/windows-deploy-debug.md

-# Deploying and Debugging from Visual Studio
+# Deploy And Debug With Windows

 The easiset way to debug the application is using [Visual Studio](https://docs.microsoft.com/en-us/azure-sphere/install/qs-blink-application?tabs=linux%2Ccliv1&pivots=visual-studio).